mybackpacc-byte/qacademy-beta/README.md

 ## 🎓 Student Dashboard — COMPLETE

+- **My Sittings section** — shown above standalone exams when student has at least one attempt in any sitting paper
+  - Each sitting card: title, academic year, "X of Y results available"
+  - [View Sitting Results] → `/sitting-results?sitting_id=X`
+  - Hidden entirely if student has no sittings
-- Shows all exams the student has access to via `exam_access`
+- Shows all standalone exams the student has access to via `exam_access`
 - Status badges: Open (green), Upcoming (grey), Closed (red), Completed (blue)
 - DRAFT exams never shown to students
 - Shows 🔒 icon if exam is password protected